Lucy Dougan

-Lucy Dougan (born 1966) is an Australian poet who began publication in 1998.
+Lucy Dougan (born 1966) is an Australian poet whose first collection was published in 1998.

 Early life and education

 Dougan was born in Perth, Western Australia in 1966.

-In 2009 she completed her PhD thesis at the University of Western Australia in dual format ‘’On the Circumvesuviana’’ (poetry) and ‘’The Vesuvian Imaginary: The Woman's Journey to Naples in Three Texts’’ (dissertation).
+In 2009, she completed her PhD thesis at the University of Western Australia in dual format ‘’On the Circumvesuviana’’ (poetry) and ‘’The Vesuvian Imaginary: The Woman's Journey to Naples in Three Texts’’ (dissertation).
 Her thesis formed the basis of her 2012 publication, On the Circumvesuviana.